Godfrey1000/BetaTech/README.md

 # BetaTech
-The technologies involved in my project that i created include HTML, CSS, JavaScript and PHP
+The technologies involved in the project that i created include HTML, CSS, JavaScript and PHP